andrew/ultimate-awesome/README.md

 - [awesome-islam](https://github.com/JobeEnterprise/awesome-islam) - A curated list of Islamic Resources in Arabic and English.
 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-medical-ai-skills-cn](https://github.com/juneyaooo/awesome-medical-ai-skills-cn) - 精选国内可用的医疗和健康 AI Agent Skills、MCP 服务器和工具合集.
+- [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-tezos](https://github.com/kevinelliott/awesome-tezos) - A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑.
 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.